Edgewater Primary School places great importance on sustainable processes and practices within our school and the local community.

 grid power and provide opportunities for students to monitor the

-electricity that is generated and then compare with total electricity used by the school.
+electricity that is generated, and then compare with the total electricity used by the school.
+During 2023 these will be upgraded to a much larger system that will assist with minimising the cost of energy.

 Small Battery Recycling

-Together with the City of Joondalup, we collect for recycling small domestic batteries.
-Send them to the office in a ziplock bag for easy disposal.
+Together with the City of Joondalup, we collect for recycling, small domestic batteries.
+They can be sent to the office in a ziplock bag for easy disposal.

 Edgewater Primary School has partnered with Scouts WA in order to effectively recycle any cans or cartons.
 Scouts WA recycle the cans through Containers for Change, which provide the school with a portion of the 10c per can.
 This money is then utilised to fund future sustainable projects throughout the school and community.